Vulnerability Assessment Reporting: The Complete Guide for Beginners

 Maybe the request for a vulnerability assessment report came from one of your customers?
 This is because weaknesses in your IT systems could affect their operations.
-With supply chain attacks on the rise, a vulnerability in a single company could leave the whole range of organizations paralysed, as demonstrated by the infamous SolarWinds hack last year.
+With supply chain attacks on the rise, a vulnerability in a single company could leave the whole range of organizations paralyzed, as demonstrated by the infamous SolarWinds hack.

-Even if you’re a small business, your customers may wish for confirmation that your IT security practices are tiptop before entrusting you with their data; and a vulnerability assessment report should be just the ticket.
+Even if you’re a small business, your customers may wish for confirmation that your IT security practices are tiptop before entrusting you with their data; and vulnerability reporting should be just the ticket.

 3. Reduce cyber insurance premiums